Arrow algebras: The interpretation of -terms in strong arrow algebras

 To prove the main result, we are going to need some auxiliary lemmas.
 The idea is that for each closed $\lambda$-term $M$, we give an associated `combinatory term' $M_*$ with $M_*^A\preccurlyeq M^A$ and $M_*^A \in S$.
 So the combinatory term gives enough `evidence' for the original term to be an element of the separator.

-We start with proving some properties of separators. \begin{lemm}{SepApp} Separators are closed under application. \end{lemm} \begin{proof} Let $S$ be a separator and suppose $a,b\in S$.
-Because we have $\bigcurlywedge_{c\to d\in U_{a,b}}b\to c\to d\in S$.
-Now $\mathbf{a}\in S$ implies Using that separators are closed under modus ponens (twice), we obtain that $ab \in S$. \end{proof}
+We will start with proving some properties of the separator of a strong arrow algebra. \begin{lemm}{SepApp} Separators in strong arrow algebras are closed under application. \end{lemm} \begin{proof} Let $S$ be a separator and suppose $a,b\in S$.
+Because